hphelion/documentation/moonshot/manage.md

 # Manage your Cloud

 Welcome!
-To manage your cloud, use the HP Cloud OS dashboards, which are based on OpenStack Horizon and provide enhanced features.
+To manage your cloud, use the HP Cloud OS for Moonshot dashboards, which are based on OpenStack Horizon and provide enhanced features.

 Refer to these documentation resources:

-* [HP Cloud OS Utilities](/cloudos/moonshot/manage/utilities/) &mdash; Describes the HP Cloud OS utilities.
+* [HP Cloud OS for Moonshot Utilities](/cloudos/moonshot/manage/utilities/) &mdash; Describes the HP Cloud OS for Moonshot utilities.

-* [HP Cloud OS Troubleshooting](/cloudos/moonshot/manage/troubleshooting/) &mdash; Presents a set of topics that help you troubleshoot issues you may encounter with HP Cloud OS.
+* [HP Cloud OS for Moonshot Troubleshooting](/cloudos/moonshot/manage/troubleshooting/) &mdash; Presents a set of topics that help you troubleshoot issues you may encounter with HP Cloud OS.

 * [HP Cloud OS for Moonshot Operational Dashboard Help](/cloudos/moonshot/manage/operational-dashboard/) &mdash; This document is a copy of the Help that's available in the HP Cloud OS for Moonshot Operational Dashboard.